hisurfadvisory/MACROSS/core/README.md

 <br>
 <br>
 <b>py_classes\mcdefs.py</b><br>
-	&emsp;<b>A.</b> This is a python library that provides many of the same core functions used in the MACROSS powershell scripts, as well a "getDefaults" function that will convert MACROSS' $vf19_MPOD hashtable into a python dictionary.
-See the mcdefs file comments for more details.
+	&emsp;<b>A.</b> This is a python library that provides many of the same core functions used in the MACROSS powershell scripts, as well as MACROSS globals like $vf19_MPOD converted to mcdefs.MPOD, etc. See the mcdefs.py file comments for more details.